 “The idea of the Earbus outreach program is to take healthcare to Aboriginal people instead of expecting them to negotiate their way through whitefella mainstream services,” says Earbus CEO, Paul Higginbotham.
 “This service model was designed by Aboriginal people, for Aboriginal people and it works to keep children in the treatment pathway from first contact to wellness.”

-Earbus needs to raise funds to purchase and fit-out more purpose-built clinical buses for our Pilbara and Perth metro programs.
-Earbus travels with purpose-built buses in the Goldfields, Kimberley and South West and these have transformed our ability to deliver efficient and timely clinical services.
+Earbus needs to raise funds to purchase and fit-out a purpose-built clinical bus for our Pilbara program.
+Earbus travels with purpose-built buses in the Goldfields, Kimberley, South West and Perth Metro regions and these have transformed our ability to deliver efficient and timely clinical services.
 Our beautiful buses are designed to be culturally safe and fun environments for children, with local student artwork adorning each bus.
 We also need equipment such as otoscopes, tympanometers and video otoscopes so we can reach more kids in need.
 Plus, Earbus prescribes and administers medications on the road as part of our full service approach, which is 100% subsidised for families.

 Earbus is a small charity and we rely on generous supporters to allow us to expand and grow our programs.
-With your support, we can purchase buses for the Pilbara and Perth Metro programs as well as vital equipment and meds to allow us to enhance our program delivery and reach even more Aboriginal and at-risk children with middle ear disease.
+With your support, we can purchase buses for our Pilbara program as well as vital equipment and meds to allow us to enhance our program delivery and reach even more Aboriginal and at-risk children with middle ear disease.
 Because we believe if you hear today, you shine tomorrow.